zeizyy/UVaBucketListPublic/README.md

 - Everything works fine.

 ## Extra Features
 - Achieve data persistence through SQLite Database.
 The database is initiated by reading a csv file in the resource.
+All data in the APP is dynamically read from the database.
-- Add animation to the ListView items.
+- Add animation to the ListView items when scrolling.
-- Add feature to delete entries in the ListView.
+- Add features to add/edit/delete items in the ListView.
+- Add confirmation upon deleting an item.
-- Bind both click listener(to access info page) and swipe left(to delete entry) listener to ListView items through SimpleOnGestureListener.
+- Bind both click listener (to access info page) and swipe left listener (to delete entry) to ListView items through SimpleOnGestureListener.
-- Add feature to add entries to the ListView.
+- Checked items are sorted to the bottom of the ListView.
 - Handle the Back Stack correctly.